awigmore189/DS_15_cloned/projects/final-projects/03-exploratory-analysis/readme.md

       * Tables are a perfectly valid visualization tool!
 Interweave them into your work.

 - **Bonus:**
-   - Share your analysis online.
+   - Surface and share your analysis online.
 Jupyter makes this very simple and the setup should not take long.
-   - Version control your code using Git and share your GitHub repo.
-   - Try experimenting with other visualization languages; python/pandas-highcharts, plotly, boken, or for a real challenge, d3 on its own.
+   - Try experimenting with other visualization languages; python/pandas-highcharts, shiny/r, or for a real challenge, d3 on its own.
 Interactive data analysis opens the doors for others to easily interpret your work and explore the data themselves!

 - **Submission:**
-   - Completed code (`.py` or `.ipynb` file) and results (`.pdf` or `html` file) over Slack DM to instructor.
-Please compress multiple files into a single zip file for submission.
-In most cases we will not have access to your data and it is important for you to share your results in a format that persists.
-It is easy to download a completed IPython notebook with plots as a pdf or html file.
+   - TBD by instructor.

 ---